runonbitcoin/walleteering/guide/03-owner.md

 console.log('dragon.owner:', dragon.owner)
 ```

-Run will call your `owner()` method when the `new Dragon()` line is called.
-The value returned will be assigned as `dragon.owner.` New jigs don't require any signatures so we can test this before the `sign()` method is implemented.
+Run calls your `owner()` method during `new Dragon()`.
+The value you return will be assigned as `dragon.owner.` If you're wondering, the reason we can test this before `sign()` is implemented is because new jigs don't require signatures.

 Open `test.html` in your browser and then check the web console.
-If you see `dragon.owner` is your address, congratulations!
-You've just completed the hard part.
-Let's finish the Owner API by implementing the `sign()` method.
+If you see `dragon.owner` set to your app's address, congratulations!
+You've just completed the most difficult part.
+Let's finish the `Owner API` by implementing the `sign()` method.

 ## The sign() method

-The `sign()` method is called by Run when there are jig inputs in a transaction.
-Run builds a transaction that spends a jig UTXO whenever that jig is updated.
-However, it doesn't have the private key to sign it!
-You'll want to sign the transaction similar to the `pay()` method in the purse.
-You'll send the transaction hex to the wallet, the wallet will sign it, and the transaction will be returned back to your adapter and then to Run.
+When a jig is updated, Run builds a transaction that spends its UTXO.
+These inputs need to be signed, so Run then calls the `sign()` method.
+You'll want to sign the transaction similarly to the `pay()` method in the purse.
+You'll send the transaction to the wallet, the wallet will sign it, and the transaction will be returned back to your adapter and then to Run.

-The simplest approach to sign is to sign all inputs it is able to!
-The `bsv` library will do this by calling `tx.sign(appPrivateKey)`.
-We recommend starting by implementing `sign()` this way, and then only later optimize it to sign just the inputs required.

-You may also prompt the user if they would like to sign for particular updates to jigs.
-We'll cover how to make sense of the actions in the next Chapter.
-You may also want to limit signing to only Run transactions.
-See the previous Chapter for that.
+For a first implementation, simply sign all inputs you are able to.
+The `bsv` library can do this by calling `tx.sign(appPrivateKey)`.
+You may want to offer the option of prompting the user for each action.
+This minimizes the ability for an app to take actions on the user's behalf.
+We'll cover how to make sense of Run transactions in Chapter 4.
+You may also want to limit signing to only Run transactions as covered in Chapter 2.

-When you're ready to test, paste this code into your `test.html` file and see if it works:
+When you're ready, paste this code into `test.html`:

 ```
 const run = new Run({ wallet: new MyWallet(), network: 'main' })

-class Store extends Jig {
+class Sword extends Jig {
-    set (value) { this.value = value }
+    upgrade() { this.upgraded = true }
 }

-const store = new Store()
+const sword = new Sword()

-store.set(1)
+sword.update()

-await store.sync()
+await run.sync()
 ```

 If this method succeeds, congratulations!
-Your wallet is not signing jig transactions.
+Your wallet is now signing jig transactions.

 ## Testing your owner

-Like the `Purse API`, run provides a small set of sets in the `tests` directory for the owner.
-Go ahead and open `owner-tests.js` and examine its contents.
+Similar to the purse, run provides a small set of *owner* tests in the `tests` directory.
+Open `owner-tests.js` and examine its contents.
 Then, add the following line to your `test.html`:

     await ownerTests(run)